yukiekajita/Leaflet-Earthquake-Project/README.md

 And then, I created a map using Leaflet that plots all of the earthquakes from the data set based on their longitude and latitude.

-   * My data-markers reflect the magnitude of the earthquake by their size and and depth of the earthquake by color.
+   * My data-markers reflect the magnitude of the earthquake by their size and and depth of the earth (in km) by color.
 Earthquakes with higher magnitudes appear larger circles and earthquakes with greater depth appear darker in color.

    * I used the depth of the earth data in km using the third coordinate value for each earthquake.